philrmass/trimet-quickstop/docs/tasks.md

 # TriMet QuickStop Tasks
 ### To Do
-* Read am/pm/last updated from local storage in component did mount
-* Save am/pm/last updated to local storage when set

-* Add graph component timeline
-* Place icons in correct location by time
-* Add labels for timeline
-* Add transparency arrows to timeline

 * Test active detection using animation frame callback
 * Reset is pm when inactive for some period
 * Add a server file for api/cache
 * Add api call when active
 * Add trimet api arrivals call
-* Cycle through random stops for testing
+* Cycle through random stops for testing, store valid stop numbers in stops.json with lat,long

+* Add graph component timeline
+* Place icons in correct location by time
+* Add labels for timeline
+* Add transparency arrows to timeline

 * Add css variables for all colors
 * Add version number to menu